barbourshop/guest-self-checkin/docs/square-integration.md

 This document provides a detailed explanation of the integration with Square's APIs, focusing on searching for customers, determining membership status, handling member check-in, and managing waivers.

 ## Environments
+All square credentials are stored in environment variables and must be obtained from the Square developer consoler
 ### Sandbox
 `BtvGateApp` Square application